excalidraw/excalidraw-blog/content/blog/end-to-end-encryption/index.md

 );
 ```

 We encrypt the content with that random key.
-In this case, we only encrypt the content once with the random key so we don't need an `iv` and can leave it filled with 0.
+In this case, we only encrypt the content once with the random key so we don't need an `iv` and can leave it filled with 0 ([I hope...](https://www.youtube.com/watch?v=LP1t_pzxKyE)).

 ```javascript
 const encrypted = await window.crypto.subtle.encrypt(